23 August 2021 - Mead Lane Saltford update

 Recommendations to defer the closure of the 14-day moorings at Mead Lane over the winter months have been considered by Bath & North East Somerset Council’s cabinet member for Neighbourhood Services.
-A decision has been made that the 14-day moorings at Mead Lane will remain open from 1 November 2021 to 28 February 2022.
+The Council has agreed to not close the moorings at Mead Lane between 1 November 2021 and 28 February 2022, however boaters are required:

 New email address for Mead Lane: MeadLane_Enquiries@bathnes.gov.uk